mdoming10/mdoming10/README.md

 # Hi, I'm Mauricio.

 ## Who I am
-I am an analytical, creative, and highly empathetic communications professional with strong skills in research, writing, and editing.
-I have experience planning and managing communications projects and working with subject matter experts and cross-functional teams.
-I am skilled in writing, copyediting, and proofreading, and I am passionate about translating technical and specialized information into written products for lay audiences.
+Analytical, creative, and highly empathetic communications professional with strong skills in research, writing, and editing.
+Experienced in planning and managing communications projects and working with subject matter experts and cross-functional teams.
+Passionate about translating technical and specialized information into written products for lay audiences.

 Currently, I am open to associate technical writer/junior technical writer roles.

+## Eductation
+Bachelor of Science, University of Illinois at Urbana-Champaign *Summa Cum Laude**

+## Experience
+Communications Associate, ZERO TO THREE - 2019-2021 Research Assistant, University of Maryland at College Park - 2016-2019 Help Desk Support, Westat - 2016

 ## What I'm focused on
 - Learning web development tools through the Odin Project